 Keep in mind that your actual salary will depend on several factors, including the area where you live, years of experience, and certifications.

 Below are the top five IT job roles Global Knowledge identifies as a challenge to find talent:

 The job outlook in IT is very strong.
 Information Technology is on it’s way to becoming one of the leading categories in the workforce and with that comes a massive need for IT professionals.
-Let’s look at the different trends in IT for 2021 and what types of jobs are booming.
+Let’s look at the different trends in IT and what types of jobs are booming.

 Do any type of job search and you will see there is a huge demand for information technology professionals.
 Whether you’re looking for a well-paying job in cloud computing, cybersecurity, network administration, becoming a software engineer, or work in Big Data, there will be a job opportunity waiting for you.